subugoe/hoaddash/README.md

 Source code repository for building and hosting dashboards to highlight Open Access uptake in hybrid journals.

 The dashboards are built using [Quarto](https://quarto.org/), an open source tool for scientific and technical publishing.
-Quarto documents contain text and analytical source code, in our case R, and are rendered as HTML.
+Quarto documents contain text and analytical source code, in our case R, and are rendered to HTML.
 More specifically, we created parameterised reports from which Quarto generates publisher-specific views.
 The resulting website is published on GitHub pages.

 The dashboards are built using GitHub Actions.